Trend or Truth: Is Sourdough Bread Actually Healthier?

 Ingredient Profile

 First and foremost- the ingredients.
-In recent years, more consumers are prioritizing whole foods with less artificial ingredients.
-People are questioning the food industry a little bit more and trying to make more conscious decisions about what they eat and are generally looking for a healthier choice.
-This means that a lot of commercial bread companies are trying to meet that demand and are offering types of bread with better ingredients.
+In recent years, more consumers are prioritizing whole foods with fewer artificial ingredients.
+People are questioning the food industry a little bit more and trying to make more conscious decisions about what they eat, and are generally looking for a healthier choice.
+This means that a lot of commercial bread companies are trying to meet that demand and are offering types of bread with better ingredients-- which is amazing!! 👏

 If you are looking to limit preservatives, artificial ingredients, added sugars, etc... sourdough is a really great option!